Context is Key: Harnessing the Potential of Contextualised Learning Materials in RTO Education and Training

 Contextualising a unit of competency is necessary for RTOs to ensure that their learners experience the highest quality of training.
 This process involves adapting the material provided to each learner’s individual professional environment and cultural background so that they can apply it successfully in practice after leaving the classroom.
 Contextualising helps create content that resonates with students, rather than simply providing generic information and industry guidelines which do not apply in every situation or workplace setting.
 Through this process, an RTO is able to provide content that encourages students to think critically about how best to use the skills they have acquired in their future employment.

 By letting learners actively engage with the material presented, contextualisation allows them to make better connections between theoretical knowledge, practical understanding and real-world application while giving them greater confidence when entering a job role outside of RTO training.
-For an RTO to deliver high levels of training quality, it is essential that all learning materials are properly contextualised – taking into account the individuals involved and any statutory regulations or work-relevant conditions specific to their industry and position.
+For an RTO to deliver high levels of training quality, all learning materials must be properly contextualised – taking into account the individuals involved and any statutory regulations or work-relevant conditions specific to their industry and position.

 Why is it important to contextualise your RTO training resources and assessment tools?